sigp/lighthouse/book/src/advanced_networking.md

 - Internal port: `9000`
 - IP address: Usually there is a dropdown list for you to select the device.
 Choose the device that is running Lighthouse

 5. To check that you have successfully open the ports, go to [yougetsignal](https://www.yougetsignal.com/tools/open-ports/) and enter `9000` in the `port number`.
-If it says "open", then you have successfully set up port forwarding.
-If it says "closed", double check your settings, and also check that you have allowed firewall rules on port 9000.
+If it shows "open", then you have successfully set up port forwarding.
+If it shows "closed", double check your settings, and also check that you have allowed firewall rules on port 9000.

 ### ENR Configuration